TrickDKing/shellcode_toolkit/README.md

 4. python/python3 -m pip install -r requirements.txt
 5. Open a Windows Prompt and execute the script
 6. F6 > Attach to process

+## Features
+\xcc INT3 DEBUG byte automatically added at the front of shellcode for debug